Marina Cortês

 The AI Dilemma“: Center for Humane Technology, March 9th, 2023, with Tristan Harris and Aza Raskin.

-This video contains the most up-to-date source of information (until August 6th, 2023–scroll below for more info).
+This video contains the most up-to-date source of information (until August 6th, 2023–scroll below for more info on “ The Otter moment”).
 This is also in my view the most authoritative and well prepared content.
 Harris and Raskin have on March 9th, already anticipated many of the developments that have taken place subsequently– at least 5 months ahead of their time.

 Key moments: